What We Do & Why We Do it

 In addition to that, we focus on “quirks” of the respective aircraft.
 The POH is operational and the “quirks” are based on accident reports, AD’s, and other generic problems that you need to be aware of in the aircraft.

 If you are coming to Aircraft Simulator Training for recurrent training you, should have a working knowledge of the aircraft and be good on the gauges.
 In recurrent training, we do not believe in going over the same thing you have done in initial training.
 That would be a waste of your time.
 In recurrent training we work with you on engine loss and other emergency procedures, as well as what we call “save your butt” items.
 We also want to refresh your instrument procedures.
 We work on areas where you might be weak.
 Some new pilots ask what is your syllabus?
-Our syllabus for recurrent and for our one day single engine program is “what is bothering you when flying the aircraft and what are you weak in”.
+Our syllabus for recurrent training is “what is bothering you when flying the aircraft and what are you weak in”.
 I have never had a pilot that could not answer those questions.
 Pilots know what bothers them and where they are weak.
 We then determine what we think the pilot needs and go over that until they have the procedures under control.

 Why Do We Teach the Way We Do?